 Roles, Responsibilities, Policy Development and Programmes provides direction on the development of policies for road safety outcomes.
-This includes the need to understand current road safety problems through the analysis of data; and the development of a road safety plan that includes appropriate targets and interventions.
+This includes the need to understand current road safety challenges and opportunities through the analysis of data; and the development of a road safety plan that includes appropriate strategies, priorities, measurable targets and potential interventions.
 The development of infrastructure policy follows the same process, and should be considered as part of broader road safety policy development.
 Safety modifications occur on projects of all types, not just safety oriented projects.
 Consideration of how safety modifications will occur with projects outside of safety program is important.

 GRSF (2009) provides advice for countries that are establishing road safety capacity (i.e. LMICs) in terms of their investment strategies (also see The Road Safety Management System), and this advice is useful for development of policies, standards and guidelines.
 The advice suggests that the initial focus for such countries should be targeted on high crash density demonstration corridors and urban areas.
-The value of this demonstration corridor approach has been discussed throughout this manual, including the case study from Belize in Box 2.
+The value of this demonstration corridor approach has been discussed throughout this manual, including the case study from Belize.

 GRSF (2009) also discussed the need to review and benchmark safety policies and interventions with other countries, and that this should lead to the commencement and implementation of reforms.
 This advice is equally relevant to road agencies attempting to implement new infrastructure policies.
 In order to focus attention to the highest priority areas, and to build capacity through doing, policies to address crashes at these locations can be addressed as a priority.
 Similarly, awareness of successful approaches adopted in other countries, and movement towards such approaches is a valuable method.

 Little guidance exists on the mechanisms for transforming road infrastructure safety policy into relevant standards and guidelines although Beagle, et al (2015) provide an example approach.
 Rather, there are a number of examples that highlight what can be achieved.
 Many countries have developed their own standards and guidelines, and in some cases these may be adopted for use in other countries (although as noted elsewhere, caution should be used where the context is different).
 Croft et al. (2010) provide some advice based on the development of national guidelines in Australia.
 Some of the key elements from this process were that these were produced:

 There is a need to constantly review standards, policies and guidelines, and to improve these based on recent innovations.
 Updating these elements does not suggest that previous designs are unsafe, as updating is done to reduce crash potential based on new scientific evidence and knowledge.
-An evidence-based approach is required to ensure that expected safety benefits from any changes are attained.
+An evidence-based data driven approach is required to ensure that expected safety benefits from any changes are attained.
 Benchmarking of approaches used in countries that perform well in safety is a good step to helping identify possible innovations.
 Further analysis may be required to ensure that changes will have a positive safety benefit when applied in a different country.
 Demonstration projects to trial new innovations are useful to establish whether such changes are beneficial in a controlled environment.
 Once evaluated and shown as successful these can be applied more broadly, and recommended changes reflected in appropriate guidance documents.